wtkosummercamp2025/wtkosummercamp2025.github.io/_pages/on-campus-broadview.md

 ### The Broadview Hotel

+> PLEASE NOTE ROOMS ARE ONLY RESERVED UNTIL 28th FEBRUARY 2025

 The Broadview Hotel offers on-campus accommodation just a 3-minute walk from the training venue.

 **Website:** [uea.ac.uk/about/information-for-visitors/visitor-accommodation](https://www.uea.ac.uk/about/information-for-visitors/visitor-accommodation)